selwr/sequel/README.md

 > \* SubjectName: Field1, Field2, Field3, ...

-The glossary file must end with a blank line to prevent any fields from being cut off.

-As with the font file, provided that the glossary file is _somewhere_ on the hard drive, and is named 'archiveName_glossary.txt', it will be found (where archiveName is the **lower case** name of the archive).
+The glossary file must end with a blank line to prevent any fields from being cut off, and should be named 'archiveName_glossary.txt' (where archiveName is the **lower case** name of the archive).
 If no glossary file is found, then one will not be written to the report.

 ## Future
-A GUI-based version of Archysis (called P.A.G.E.) is in the works.
+Another GUI-based version of Archysis (called P.A.G.E.) is in the works.